kroman0/products/qtheme.template/trunk/qthemetemplate/README.txt

     ...

 As we see from upper log - there is:
-   - adding 'import' directory into theme directory;
+   - adding 'import' directory into root of the theme;
    - update profiles staff.
    - insert some staff into setuphandlers.py module

-1. Look into 'import' directory:
+1. There is added empty 'import' directory, where you will put zexp objects for install into portal root.

     >>> ls('import')
     CONTENT.txt

-It's empty - here you can put any zexp objects for install into portal root.

-2. Look into profiles/default directory
+2. In profiles/default directory added (if not exist) import_steps.xml.
+   Which contain additional *quintagroup.theme.ploneexample.import_zexps* step.

-    >>> ls('profiles/default')
+    >>> 'import_steps.xml' in os.listdir('profiles/default')
-    cssregistry.xml
-    import_steps.xml
-    ...
+    True

     >>> cat('profiles/default/import_steps.xml')
     <?xml version="1.0"?>